Worksheet Week 2

 • We are working with the World Development Indicators again.
 Data are taken from World Bank (2024), Boix et al. (2018), and Marshall & Gurr (2020).

-• To save you rooting in your files, here is the codebook (you are welcome):
+• To save you clicking back to last week, here is the code book (you are welcome):

 Table 2: WDI Codebook